Calcium and calcium supplements: Achieving the right balance

 - Adults may have low bone mass, which is a risk factor for osteoporosis.

 Many Americans don't get enough calcium in their diets.
-Children and adolescent girls are at particular risk, but so are adults age 50 and older.
+Children and adolescents are at risk, but so are adults age 50 and older.

 Calcium and diet

 Your body doesn't produce calcium, so you must get it through other sources.
 Calcium can be found in a variety of foods, including:

 - Dairy products, such as cheese, milk and yogurt

 - Dark green leafy vegetables, such as broccoli and kale